IBM/merlin-docs/docs/guides/overview/sandbox.md

 # Merlin Test Drive

 It is now possible to try Merlin (and all components) for a limited timeframe.
-Please reach out to your Seller to be nominated for participation.
+Please reach out to your seller to be nominated for participation.

 The Merlin Test Drive environment provides access to: